testfairy/testfairy-unity-plugin/README.md

 1. Download this git repository: [master.zip](https://github.com/testfairy/testfairy-unity-plugin/archive/master.zip)

-2. Unpack the zip on your disk
+2. Unpack the zip on your disk.

 3. Drag **TestFairy.cs** and **iOS** into your Project under `Plugins`.
 If you don't have Plugins, you can drag the entire folder onto your project.